osse01/llm/README.md

-**LLM Agents**
+# LLM Agents

-My repo where I play around with MCP and Google ADK.
+My repo where I play around with **MCP** and **Google ADK**.

+## Preface
-To get started you need to have a api key.
+To get started you need to have a API key.
 You can generate one for free on Google Cloud.
-After that set your environemt variable
+After that set your environemt variable to both GOOGLE and GEMINI

-> GOOGLE_API_KEY="abcdef"
->
-> GEMINI_API_KEY="abcdef"

 On linux you can for example append them to your .bashrc file:
 ```bash